How to optimize a blog post for SEO?

 Go to SEMrush and log into your account.

 In the search bar, enter your seed keywords to get suggestions.

-You’ll get all data to take proper decision such as search volume, keyword difficulties, related keywords, sites ranked for those keywords, etc…
+You’ll get all data to take proper decisions such as search volume, keyword difficulties, related keywords, sites ranked for those keywords, etc…

 If you go to the keyword magic tool, you’ll get keywords grouped by semantic.

-2.- Optimize for keywords behind same search intent
+2.- Optimize for keywords behind the same search intent

 Search engines are getting better over time at defining the intent behind a search query.

-They improve by looking at how user interacts with ranked pages.
+They improve by looking at how a user interacts with ranked pages.

 When you’re picking keywords to focus on, target keywords behind the same search intent.
 It means different keywords different people are using to look for the same thing.